Independent Page 3

 In Q Tel is a registered corporation in the state of Virginia; as such, In Q Tel is legally independent of the CIA or any government agency it works with or for.
 In Q Tel is answerable to the CIA and the American people, for is bound by Charter agreements with the state of Virginia and government agencies of the United States who set out the relationship between the organization.

-The following details outline the administration of the Election Assistance Commission:
+The following details outline the administration of the Federal Communications Commission:

-The headquarters of the Election Assistance Commission are located in Washington D.C.
+The headquarters of the Federal Communications Commission are located in Washington, D.C.

-The Election Assistance Commission is responsible for the jurisdiction over public elections in the United States of America
+The Federal Communications Commission is responsible for the jurisdiction over the media outlets of the United States of America

 What is an Independent Government Agency?